ICPSR/gi-bill/README.md

 # layout-parser

 This repository contains code to extract structured text about GI Bill mortgages from scanned index cards.
-The approach uses existing libraries including Label Studio to label training data, Detectron2 to train a deep-learning model for image analysis, Layout Parser for layout detection, and, Tesseract for optical character recognition.
+The approach uses existing libraries including Label Studio to label training data, Detectron2 to train a deep-learning model for image analysis, Layout Parser for layout detection, and Tesseract for optical character recognition.

 **Approach**:

 1. Define problem, annotation scheme, and target
-2. Split labeled data to train/test, train custom layout model
+2. Label data, split, and train custom layout model
-3. Predict bounding boxes with custom model (DIA)
+3. Predict and evaluate bounding boxes (DIA)
-4. Extract text inside bounding boxes with Tesseract (OCR)
+4. Extract text inside bounding boxes (OCR)
-5. Structure output and extract entities from structured data (NER)
+5. Structure output and extract entities (NER) - *in progress*

 ![Example of a parsed card](https://gitlab.umich.edu/gi_bill/layout-parser/-/raw/main/example-boxes.png "Example of a parsed card")